r-owen/dtx_to_wif_converter/ReadMe.md

 Specify `--help` (or `-h`) to print help.

-Note: on macOS or linux you can type `./dtx_to_wif` instead of `python dtx_to_wif`, but that is unlikely to work on Windows.

 Terminal Applications
 ---------------------

-The standard terminal applications are Terminal for macOS, and "cmd.exe" for Windows.
-There are other terminal applications available, but the standard ones will do just fine.
+The standard terminal applications are "Terminal" for macOS, and "cmd.exe" for Windows.
+Other terminal applications are available, but the standard ones are fine.

 WIF Details
 -----------